owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 {% endhighlight %}

-As you may see, the Two Step View pattern makes multi-appearance implementation manageable in a way that different appearance implementations are organized in a set of strategy classes.
+As you may see, the Two Step View pattern makes multi-appearance implementation manageable in a way that a logical presentation is defined and different appearance implementations are organized in a set of strategy classes to parse this logial presentation.

 #### Summary

 The default enterprise design patterns encoded into Rails are perfect match for small/medium size projects.
-They are light weight and easy to be understood.
+They are light weight and easy to understand.
 However, as the application growing more mature, these patterns do not scale due to layers taking too much responsibility.
 That said, a "fat" layer need to be broken into smaller ones: